Cost to Install a Sprinkler or Irrigation System (2026): By Zone & Yard Size

 Controllers can be basic or smart.
 A simple, non connected timer costs less initially, but requires manual scheduling and seasonal adjustments.
 Smart controllers, which adjust watering based on weather data, soil type, and sometimes plant type, cost more upfront but often reduce water use enough to pay back the difference within a few seasons, especially in areas with high water rates.
 If you are interested in the technology side, the guide Smart Irrigation Systems: Are They Worth It? is a useful deeper dive.

 Labor rates and access conditions are often the difference between a modest and a high quote for the same square footage.
 In regions with high general construction wages, labor may equal or exceed the total material cost.
 In lower cost areas, materials are often the larger share.
+Installation method matters too: a vibratory plow pulls pipe through the soil with far less turf damage than open trenching, which can save real money on lawn restoration, though not every crew, soil type, or yard allows it.

 Access affects how easily installers can get machinery into the yard.
 Narrow gates, steep slopes, or obstacles that limit equipment travel may force a crew to rely more on hand trenching, which increases time.
 If the only way to reach the backyard is through a finished garage or narrow side path, contractors may allow extra hours for careful material handling and cleanup.